 Thinking carefully about social media sharing

-You’re swimming in cute pictures and anecdotes starring Baby, but what’s the best place for those snapshots of her childhood?
+You’re swimming in cute pictures and anecdotes starring Baby, but what’s the best place for those snapshots of their childhood?
 It’s different for every parent, and there’s no one right way to go about social media sharing.
 However, there are some questions to ask yourself as you share pictures of and information about Baby.

 Who can see this?